Heglig Crisis: Mid-April: Sudanese counter offensive

 Sudanese army units were reported to have reached a few kilometres from Heglig and that they were fighting with South Sudanese forces.
-The immediate objective was to "destroy the South's war machine", rather than enter Heglig itself.
+Sudan's military spokesman Al-Sawarmi Khalid revealed that their immediate objective was to "destroy the South's war machine", rather than enter Heglig itself.
 South Sudan disputed the north's version of events as propaganda, claiming that northern forces were still 30 kilometres (19 miles) from Heglig.
 On 15 April, the Sudan People's Liberation Army spokesman Philip Aguer claimed that after overnight clashes in Kelet South Sudan held on to its positions and destroyed two Sudanese tanks.

 Sudan shelled the western part of South Sudan's Upper Nile state during 15 April, in an apparent attempt to open up a new front.
 Sudanese troops crossed the border into South Sudan's Upper Nile state and briefly occupied the small town of Kuek, before being expelled by South Sudan's army.

 On 16 April, Sudan's parliament met and voted unanimously to declare that "South Sudan is an enemy of all Sudanese state agencies".
 The parliamentary speaker called for Sudan to mobilise all its resources to fight South Sudan and topple their government.
-Rabie Abdelaty, a spokesman for the Khartoum government, ruled out peace talks with the South, saying it would hurt national pride if Sudan did not take back Heglig by force.
+Rabie Abdelaty, a spokesman for the Sudanese government, ruled out peace talks with the South, saying it would hurt national pride if Sudan did not take back Heglig by force.

 On 18 April, a new front opened up in the conflict, 160 km west of Heglig, resulting in seven South Sudanese soldiers and 15 Sudanese soldiers being killed.
 The clash was reportedly sparked when a South Sudanese soldier was shot dead when collecting water near the road between Aweil and Meiram.